nf-core/imcyto/docs/usage.md

 ### `--metadata`

-Path to metadata `csv` file indicating which images to merge in full stack and/or Ilastik stack.
+Path to metadata `csv` file indicating which images to merge in full and/or Ilastik stack.
+The file should only contain 3 columns i.e. 'metal', 'full_stack' and 'ilastik_stack'.
+The `metal` column should contain all the metals used in your antibody panel.
+The `full_stack` and `ilastik_stack` entries should be `1` or `0` to indicate whehter to include or exclude a metal for a given stack, respectively.
+See [`metadata.csv`](https://github.com/nf-core/test-datasets/blob/imcyto/inputs/metadata.csv) for an example.

 ```bash
 --metadata 'metadata.csv'